arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-1.md

 the instance *remembers* which constructor was used to create it.
 You can read more about it in [Pattern Matching - Identifier Patterns][pattern-matching].

-This give us all the ingredients to develop a function to calculate the number of leaves.
+This give you all the ingredients to develop a function to calculate the number of leaves.

 # Implementation